Wootric/slate/source/includes/_install_android.md

 wootric.survey();
 ```
 First import the SDK into your Activity of choosing.
-Then configure the SDK with your client ID, secret and account token.
+Then configure the SDK with your client ID and account token.

 Sign in at [wootric.com](https://www.wootric.com/) if you haven't already.
 If you just signed up on the Wootric homepage, you will be taken directly to an installation page.
 If you’re a returning visitor, click on the “Settings" button near the top right of the page.
 Navigate to the [Wootric Installation Guide](https://app.wootric.com/install) and you will see a unique **account_token** for you to use.

-The **client_id** and **client_secret** can also be found on your Settings page, on the [API section](https://app.wootric.com/account_settings/edit#!/api).
+The **client_id** can also be found on your Settings page, on the [API section](https://app.wootric.com/account_settings/edit#!/api).

 To display the survey just use `wootric.survey();`.
 If the user is eligible (this check is built in the method) the SDK will show the survey.